strozfriedberg/vmdk-rs/README.md

 # vmdk-rs

 `vmdk-rs` is a Rust library to read data from the VMware Virtual Disk (VMDK) files.
-This project is in active development and is intended for forensic research and testing.
+This project is in active development and  should be considered beta quality, with no known issues.

 ### Supported extent file formats